themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

        +1 GPYUSD
 ```

 #### Observations

 - User A can be anybody, so user B and user A can be the same person.
 - The bridge retains a share of the funds.
+- In case user A and user B are the same person and the Ethereum transactions
+  are never actually transmitted to the network, the GPYUSD token retains
+  its value.

 ### License